 The Year, Make, Model, Money!
 Podcast, Episode 2, Part 1

 “I started out on the web development team, just writing code like any other developer.
 I worked on a mix of things—our API, our warehouse login system, even parts of our Vendor Portal,” Dan explains.
 “But I started asking critical questions.
 Like, okay, if we’re going to build an API, how do we actually get our dealers and their developers to use it?
 They’re not going to call their sales rep and ask how to code.
 That’s not gonna work.”
 With that, Dan’s role evolved.
 He became not just a developer, but an API evangelist—someone who bridges the gap between hardcore tech and real-world business needs.
-Today, he leads the Integrations Department, helping dealers navigate Turn 14’s robust API and making sure their businesses run smoothly.
+Today, he leads the Integrations Department, helping dealers navigate T14’s robust API and making sure their businesses run smoothly.

 Summary: The Year, Make, Model, Money! podcast dives into the fast-moving world of auto parts e-commerce, exploring trends, challenges, and opportunities in the aftermarket parts industry.
 Hosted by Barry Alt of Motorhead Digital and Jay Funnell of Data Here-to-There, the show brings together industry leaders to discuss insights that help businesses stay ahead of the curve.